oxolll/Linux/rsync/README.md

 ## Introduction
 Synchronizes files and folders from one location to another.

-rsync is implemented to update a production host from a development machine.
+Rsync is implemented to update a production host from a development machine.
 Using a cron job to call rsync can regularly back up data to a storage location.

 ### Incremental Backup
-* Rsync is incremental tool, so once the initial operation has completed, successive backup operations complete very quickly
+* Rsync is an incremental tool.
+Once the initial operation has completed, successive backup operations complete very quickly

 * Only the differences between the source and the destination files are copied